 More precisely, it can be a virus, trojan or worm (notorious ones include BUOUFO, QWERT, AUTORUN, etc.).
 Chances are the virus has resided in either your Windows PC or the device, or both.
 The device we are talking about here can be a flash drive, a microSD card, an external drive, etc.

-Once the virus has got you, what it often does is hide your files and folders, by turning them into shortcuts - usually a few kilobytes in size, while the actual file size can be several megabytes or gigabytes.
+Once the virus has got you, what it often does is hide your files and folders, by turning them into shortcuts - usually a few kilobytes by file size, while the actual size can be several megabytes or gigabytes.
 In rare cases, your files could disappear.